Royal finances: Where does the Queen get her money?

 - Published

-The Royal Family has opened its books to show how the Queen spent her money last year.
+The Royal Family has opened its books to show how the Queen receives her money.

-How much does the monarch receive and where does her income come from?
+A taxpayer-funded payment, known as the Sovereign Grant, is paid to the Royal Family each year - but it's not the Queen's only source of income.

 What does the Queen receive from the government?